Home » Cakes & Pies » Buttered Rum Cake

 Buttered Rum Cake

 Rum cake is believed to have originated in the Caribbean islands, brought there by European settlers.
 It’s thought that, what we know as rum cake today, was initially a rum soaked fruit cake steamed pudding.
-When I hear the term “buttered rum” I instantly think of chilly weather.
+When I hear the term “butter rum” I instantly think of chilly weather.
 Truth is, while it’s a flavor that’s perfectly suitable for fall and winter holidays, I’ve also known rum cake to be served at Easter and as a special summer dessert.
 Think island life for summer, and a tasty way to warm-up during the cooler months of the year.
 Due to this, it’s become a year-round cake to bake when I want something special to serve.
-How to make the best ever Butter Rum Cake with rum glaze:

-• Nuts – Roughly chopped pecans or walnuts.
+• Nuts – One cup roughly chopped pecans or walnuts for crunch.

-• Buttered Rum Glaze – Unsalted butter, granulated sugar, water, pumpkin pie spice or ground cinnamon and dark rum.
+• Buttered Rum Glaze – Unsalted butter, granulated sugar, dark rum.

 Which Rum is Best to Use for Making a Rum Cake?